-In light of the DOJ investigation, claims audits and pending OTC hearing aids regulatory framework, we may need to make significant changes to our business and operating model, including a potential long-term shift to a model that excludes insurance as a direct method of payment, which would likely result in a sustained increased cost of customer acquisition and require identification of commercial partnership, omni-channel, including retail, or other opportunities, to drive cost efficient acquisition of cash-pay customers.
+In light of the DOJ investigation, claims audits and OTC Final Rule, we have made and may continue to need to make significant changes to our business and operating model, including a potential long-term shift to a primarily "cash-pay" model, with minimal volume from our customers using insurance benefits as a direct method of payment to Eargo, which would likely result in a sustained increased cost of customer acquisition and require identification of commercial partnership, omni-channel, including retail, or other opportunities, to drive cost efficient acquisition of cash-pay customers.

 See "-DOJ investigation and settlement and claims audits" for more information.
-Please see the Risk Factors titled, "We are subject to risks from legal proceedings, investigations, and inquiries, including a number of recent legal proceedings and investigations, which have had and could continue to have a material adverse effect on our reputation, business, financial condition, cash flows and results of operations, and could result in additional claims and material liabilities," and "We face considerable uncertainty in our business prospects, as a significant portion of our revenue has historically been dependent upon reimbursement from third-party payors participating in the FEHB program but we have operated on a "cash pay" only basis since December 8, 2021.
-Following the civil settlement with the U.S. government on April 29, 2022, we may be unsuccessful in validating and establishing processes to support the submission of claims for reimbursement from third-party payors participating in the FEHB program in the future.
+Please see the Risk Factors titled, "We are subject to risks from legal proceedings, investigations, and inquiries, including a number of recent legal proceedings and investigations, which have had and could continue to have a material adverse effect on our reputation, business, financial condition, cash flows and results of operations, and could result in additional claims and material liabilities," and "We face considerable uncertainty in our business prospects, as a significant portion of our revenue has historically been dependent upon reimbursement from third-party payors participating in the FEHB program, but we have operated on a primarily "cash-pay" basis since December 8, 2021.
+We may be unsuccessful in validating and establishing processes to support the submission of claims for reimbursement from third-party payors in the future.
 As a result, we have faced a significant reduction in revenue and any failure to establish processes to support reimbursement from third-party payors in the future may significantly and adversely impact our business and growth prospects and our ability to sell our products."